TO AVAIL OF THIS OFFER OR FOR ADVICE & RESERVATIONS CALL

 Because of the ever changing nature of airfare structures and the increasing availability of instant purchase air fares most of the flights which we sell must be paid for in full at the time of booking together with our normal deposit.
 Such airfares are non refundable and accordingly cancellation of holidays involving instant purchase/ticketed flights will incur loss of airfare together with our standard cancellation charges as detailed in this Clause 10.

 Where the Consumer is prevented from proceeding with the holiday, he may transfer his booking, having first given the Organiser reasonable notice in writing of his intention to do so before the departure date.
-The transferee from the Consumer must sign a Booking Form and comply with any other requirements of the Organiser applicable to the holiday.
+The transferee from the Consumer must contact the Organise in writing and comply with any other requirements of the Organiser applicable to the holiday.

 A Consumer who transfers a holiday booking shall be jointly and severally liable with the transferee to the Organiser for payment of any balance due in respect of the holiday and for a substitution fee of €30 per person substituted, subject to a maximum of €125 per booking (or such other greater sum as may be authorised).

 5. ALTERATION BY CONSUMER